QuChunhe/study/Maths.md

 A design having two blocking variables is called a Latin square design.

 The randomized block and Latin square designs are both extensions of the completely randomized design in which the objective is to compare t treatments.
-The analysis of data for a completely randomized design and for block designs and
+The analysis of data for a completely randomized design and for block designs.

 One approach for examining the effects of two or more factors on a response is called the one-at-a-time approach.
 To examine the effect of a single variable, an experimenter varies the levels of this variable while holding the levels of the other independent variables fixed.
 This process is continued until the effect of each variable on the response has been examined.